A software interface that provides instant control of Eos parameters

 • Alt buttons [3]

-The Alt1 and Alt2 buttons can be seen as the SHIFT key on a computer keyboard: used in combination with some of the other buttons on the MFT, they allow you to give them a different functionality than the basic one.
+The Alt1 and Alt2 buttons can be seen as the ALT key on a computer keyboard: used in combination with some of the other buttons on the MFT, they allow you to give them a different functionality than the basic one.

 Only the Push of these two encoders has an action.
 The rotary has no effect.